adambiltcliffe/codex/readme.md

 Heroes go on cooldown when killed

-Tech buildings and add-ons
 Base damage from building destruction
+Restriction to one add-on
-Surplus (requires add-ons)
+Surplus does stuff
-Tower (requires add-ons)
+Tower does stuff
 Temporary detection by tower
 Requirement to have tech buildings/unlocked specs to play units

 Hero level up on death
 Hero cooldown
-Ultimate spell requirements

 Avoid leaking minor information when workering
 Codex and tech phase